hackerschoolmty/Rails201/02/readme.md

   endend
 ```

-I guess you have notice some things unusual about the `addresses` migration, why `addressable_id` and `addressable_type` show up?
+I guess you have notice some things unusual about the `CreateAddresses` migration, why `addressable_id` and `addressable_type` show up?
 What are those?
 Well in order to declare a polymorphic association we need to departure from the usual ActiveRecord convention:

 - First the name of the foreign key is neither `people_id` nor `company_id`, it's called `addressable_id` instead.
 - Second, we need to add a column called `addressable_type`, you'll see in a moment how we're going to use these columns.